micmejia/bible-dump/NKJV/2 Corinthians/2 Cor 1.md

 And our hope for you _is_ steadfast, because we know that as you are partakers of the sufferings, so also _you will partake_ of the consolation. ## Delivered from Suffering

 ###### 8
-For we do not want you to be ignorant, brethren, of our [^c]trouble which came to us in Asia: that we were burdened beyond measure, above strength, so that we despaired even of life.
+For we do not want you to be ignorant, brethren, of our trouble which came to us in Asia: that we were burdened beyond measure, above strength, so that we despaired even of life.

 ###### 9
 Yes, we had the sentence of death in ourselves, that we should not trust in ourselves but in God who raises the dead,

 ###### 10
-who delivered us from so great a death, and [^d]does deliver us; in whom we trust that He will still deliver _us,_
+who delivered us from so great a death, and does deliver us; in whom we trust that He will still deliver _us,_

 ###### 11
-you also helping together in prayer for us, that thanks may be given by many persons on [^e]our behalf for the gift _granted_ to us through many. ## Paul's Sincerity
+you also helping together in prayer for us, that thanks may be given by many persons on our behalf for the gift _granted_ to us through many. ## Paul's Sincerity

 ###### 12
-For our boasting is this: the testimony of our conscience that we conducted ourselves in the world in [^f]simplicity and godly sincerity, not with fleshly wisdom but by the grace of God, and more abundantly toward you.
+For our boasting is this: the testimony of our conscience that we conducted ourselves in the world in simplicity and godly sincerity, not with fleshly wisdom but by the grace of God, and more abundantly toward you.

 ###### 13
 For we are not writing any other things to you than what you read or understand.
 Now I trust you will understand, even to the end